miscellane/infrastructure/cloud/amazon/emr/README.md

 <br>

-An EMR Machine launch example that
+An EMR Cluster launch example that

-* Associates the EMR Machine with a VPC Elastic IP Address.
+* Associates the EMR Cluster with a VPC Elastic IP Address.
-* Ensures that the machine can run spark  programs.
+* Ensures that the cluster can run spark  programs.
 * Enables all the settings required for Amazon Athena interactions.

 ```shell